andrewcarmer/andrewcarmer/README.md

 Hey There! 👋

-I'm Andrew aka Abindeth.
-I'm currently a Senior ISSO at Raytheon who loves to tinker and break into things.
+I'm Andrew.
+I'm currently an Application Security Engineer at Alteryx who loves to tinker and break into things.
 I am very passionate about improving my cyber security skillset to become the best Security Engineer that I possibly can be.

 ## Current Projects
 - I'm currently working on advancing my python scripting skills